 Remarkable Works, Remarkable Times

 Shakespeare, say hello to Galileo.
 Jack London, meet John Muir.
-After a year-long makeover, many familiar names and well-known works are back on display in the Library’s Main Exhibition Hall.
-But they’re having a whole new conversation.
+Familiar names and well-known works are back on display and having a whole new conversation in the Library's Main Exhibition Hall.

-The new permanent installation, titled “Remarkable Works, Remarkable Times: Highlights from the Huntington Library,” features some 150 rare objects grouped thematically around 12 key works, prompting visitors to make fresh connections and to consider each item in a wider context.
-The goal is to provide unexpected juxtapositions and new insights into the collections, and into history itself.
+“Remarkable Works, Remarkable Times: Highlights from the Huntington Library,” features some 150 rare objects grouped thematically around 12 key works, prompting visitors to make fresh connections and to consider each item in a wider context.
+The exhibition provides unexpected juxtapositions and new insights into the collections, and into history itself.

 For example, the First Folio edition of Shakespeare’s collected plays, published in 1623, is displayed alongside books that inspired the Bard and rare items that reflect the world he lived in—items as diverse as the writings of Galileo, accounts of British colonization of the New World, and an Elizabethan woman’s shopping list.
 A letter from Abraham Lincoln to one of his wartime generals is accompanied by other Civil War materials, and also by an extraordinary group of rare photographs documenting two other major events that occurred in the United States during the war: the passage of the Pacific Railroad Act in 1862 and the preservation of Yosemite as a wilderness area in 1864.